Marzogh/SPIMemory/docs/api/functions/readAnything.md

 - Assuming success return means semantic correctness of decoded fields.
 - Using packed/unpacked structs inconsistently across toolchains.

+## Choosing Between Similar APIs

+- Use `readAnything()` to reconstruct objects written by `writeAnything()`.
+- Use typed reads for single values to reduce layout-coupling risk.
+- Use array reads when decoding custom protocol payloads manually.

 ## Example

 ```cpp